beckaa/beckaa/README.md

 ### Hi there 👋
+> To be successful, you only need one chance. - Jesse Owens

 My name is Anja.
 I am studying media computer science at the University of Stuttgart.
-- 🌱 My interests are: Game Development, Web development
+- 🌱 My interests are: __Game Development__, __Web Development__, __Software Development__
-- 🔭 In my free time I am working on a game called Animal Street Crossing🐺 with [@Stephi-x3](https://github.com/Stephi-x3) - Made with Unity 3D
+- 🔭 In my free time I am working on a games and webpages.
+- For more information, take a look at my [portfolio](https://beckaa.github.io/portfolio/)

 <!--
 **beckaa/beckaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.